 When I first arrived in Varanasi, I had its most clichéd picture in mind: a group of people surrounding the burning pyres on a ghat, a few lost sadhus whitewashed in ash, and the daily Ganga Aarti.
-Though I knew that the town is more or less comprised of 80+ connected ghats, running to a length of almost 10 kilometres – visualizing Varanasi anything beyond a spiritual Indian town, was quite hard.
+Though I knew that the town is more or less comprised of 80+ connected ghats, running to a length of almost 10 kilometers – visualizing Varanasi anything beyond its clichéd picture, was quite hard for me.

 But as the time went past, and I thoughtfully overstayed in the town, one day after the other, I realised that Varanasi was perhaps not anything like Haridwar, or Rishikesh, or any other Indian town for that matter.
 After all, it is one of the world’s oldest continually inhabited place on earth – dwelling a civilization as old as 11th century BC.
 The town had to have its own appeal.

 The First Encounter With Varanasi

 During my overnight train journey – from Delhi to Varanasi – I asked a group of students, from Benaras Hindu University, about where a tourist must stay in Varanasi to get the “real feel”.
 They suggested the tucked away ghat of “Assi”.
 Following what I was told, I decided to spend the first night at Assi Ghat which appeared to be a simplified version of ‘Spirituality and India’.
 Here Ganga was flowing almost flawlessly.
 A few oarsmen were busy persuading foreigners for a boat trip.